Drug Sentencing Guidelines

 If you are facing drug crime charges in federal court, the punishment you face will likely be influenced by federal sentencing guidelines.
 Although it is no longer mandatory that a judge use the sentencing guidelines when making a sentencing decision, many judges do continue to follow the guidelines, which are quite harsh.
 The sentencing guidelines have a starting point of defining a certain amount of prison time based on the total amount of drugs in your possession or under your control.

-From there, it adds time (enhancements) based upon factors, such as:
+From there, it adds time (enhancements) based on factors such as:

 - Whether you were a leader or an organizer in a drug ring